metal-crow/Dark-Souls-PvP-AI/README.md

   754301 (flamberg 2 hand)

-  turning away during some attacks fix using o instead of l3 kicking instead of attacking handle magic,miricles hurtbox
+  turning away during some attacks kicking instead of attacking

   [high] too prone to trading
   [high] hurtbox for enemy not working on jumping attacks